Apple cider vinegar is made from the fermented, unstrained juice of crushed apples. It’s acidic and gives off a potent smell, similar to aged wine.

 Apple cider vinegar pills

-The American Academy of Pediatrics doesn’t have an official stance on apple cider vinegar, according to a report published by CNN.
-If you’re considering using apple cider vinegar to treat your child’s sore throat or congestion, use caution and call your child’s doctor first.
+The American Academy of Pediatrics doesn’t have an official stance on apple cider vinegar, according to a report published by CNN (8).

 Apple cider vinegar is a home remedy that many people swear by.
-But we don’t have extensive studies that show it’s an effective way to treat a cold.
-For most people, giving apple cider vinegar a try is a low-cost and low-risk way to try to shorten the duration of a cold.
-Because there are established health benefits and little risk, you might want to add apple cider vinegar to your health regimen.
+But there isn’t extensive research showing that it’s an effective way to treat a cold.
+For most people, giving apple cider vinegar a try is a low cost, low risk way to reduce cold symptoms.

-If you have any of the below symptoms or other serious symptoms, don’t try to treat your cold by yourself at home:
+If your cold symptoms are severe or if you experience any of the following, don’t try to treat yourself at home:

 - a lingering cough

 - a fever that persists for more than 48 hours